 - Half of migraine sufferers are undiagnosed and have never seen a doctor for the condition.

-- Migraines are the 7th leading cause of disability.
+- Migraines are the seventh leading cause of disability.

-- Seventy five percent of migraine sufferers are women of child-bearing age.
+- Approximately 75 percent of migraine sufferers are women of child-bearing age.

 - Migraines can affect children as young as five years old.

-- Half of migraine sufferers experienced there first migraine attack before the age of 12.
+- Half of migraine sufferers experienced their first migraine attack before the age of 12.

 - There is no cure for migraines.